john-waczak/schuller-lectures/geometric-anatomy/lectures/lecture_1.typ

     |  F  |  F  |      F    |    F     | ... |        T             |           T            |
   ]

-  The principal that anything can be implied (#sym.arrow.r.double) goes by the latin _ex falso quod libet_.
+  The principal that anything can be implied from a false statement (#sym.arrow.r.double) goes by the latin _ex falso quod libet_.

 #theorem[
   $ (p arrow.r.double q) arrow.l.r.double ((not q) arrow.r.double (not p)) $